 The Company may also use volume-based discounts and rebates as marketing incentives in the sales of both vehicle propulsion solutions and service parts, which are accounted for as variable consideration.
 The Company records the impact of the incentives as a reduction to revenue when it is determined that the adjustment is not likely to reverse, historically on a quarterly basis.
 The Company estimates the impact of all other incentives based on the related sales and market conditions in the end market vocation.
-The Company recorded no material adjustments based on variable consideration during either of the years ended December 31, 2021 and 2020.
+The Company recorded no material adjustments based on variable consideration during either of the years ended December 31, 2022, 2021 or 2020.

 Net sales are made on credit terms, generally 30 days, based on an assessment of the customer's creditworthiness.
 For certain goods or services, the Company receives consideration prior to satisfying the related performance obligation.
-Such consideration is recorded as a contract liability in current and non-current deferred revenue as of December 31, 2021 and December 31, 2020.
-See "NOTE 11.
-Deferred Revenue" for more information including the amount of revenue earned during the year ended December 31, 2021 that had been previously deferred.
-The Company had no material contract assets as of either December 31, 2021 and 2020.
+Such consideration is recorded as a contract liability in current and non-current deferred revenue as of December 31, 2022 and December 31, 2021.
+See "Note 11.
+Deferred Revenue" for more information including the amount of revenue earned during the year ended December 31, 2022 that had been previously deferred.
+The Company had no material contract assets as of either December 31, 2022 or 2021.